Ficool

 Not of fire, nor death.
 But something much, much older.

-An instinct older than thought itself.
+An instinct older than eating the forbidden apple.

 No, no time to think.
 Die later.
 Live, now!